moshe-olshansky/EigenVector/README.md

 Rscript --vanilla eigenVectorRscript.R [options] fin fout binsize

 fin - input file as produced by juicer dump function (in sparse form); REQUIRED
-fout - file to store the eigenvector; Required
-binsize - binsize (in base-pairs) used with juicer dump command; REQUIRED
+fout - file to store the eigenvector; REQUIRED binsize - binsize (in base-pairs) used with juicer dump command; REQUIRED

 Run